 15 Amputation Analytics That May Inspire You

+Again there is at least 15 amputation analytics that may inspire you.
 No two amputations are the same.
 A limb may be amputated because of an accident, injury, illness, or disease.
 Other limb differences are due to how a person’s body is formed in the womb, which is sometimes described as “congenital amputation.”

 Like any group of individuals who share a specific characteristic, no two people with limb differences are the same.
 For example, the experiences of arm amputees are different from leg amputees.
 Being a congenital amputee means you never suffered the loss.